microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.SDK/Profiles/README.md

 ## [MixedRealitySpeechCommandsProfile](../../../Documentation/Input/Speech.md)

-Similar to the Input Actions, allows you to define a set of recognised keywords and assign them to logical Input actions in your project.
+Similar to the Input Actions, allows you to define a set of recognized keywords and assign them to logical Input actions in your project.

 ## [MixedRealityDiagnosticsProfile](../../../Documentation/Diagnostics/ConfiguringDiagnostics.md)